LorenzoCoronati/local-docker/README.md

     db_dumps/
     docker/
     .env.example
-    ld.sh
+    .gitignore.example # (or copy rules to your existing .gitignore) ld.sh
-    ld  # symlink to ld.sh
+    ld  # (ensure you have this symlinking to correct ld.sh)

 Open your favourite terminal, type `./ld` and hit \[ENTER].
 If you get an error, ensure `ld.sh` has execute permission: